Over70/LearnLinux/README.md

 # LearnLinux
 For linux study

-Thisi is a learn repository of git.
+This is a learn repository of git.
+DDD EEE merge conflict.